pivotal/docs-tap/prerequisites.md

 `tap-gui.example.com`.

-#### <a id='tap-gui'></a>Tanzu Application Platform GUI
+### <a id='tap-gui'></a>Tanzu Application Platform GUI

 * Latest version of Chrome, Firefox, or Edge.
 Tanzu Application Platform GUI currently does not support Safari browser.
 - Git repository for the Tanzu Application Platform GUI's software catalogs, along with a token allowing read access.
+For more information about how you will use your Git repository, see the Using accelerator.yaml section in [Getting started with the Tanzu Application Platform](getting-started.md#accelerator-yaml).
   Supported Git infrastructure includes:
     - GitHub
     - GitLab